alisw/alisw.github.io/infrastructure-mesos.markdown

 - `openstack flavor list`: list available flavors of virtual machines (i.e. how many CPUs, RAM).

-Before you can continue to create a slave, make also sure you import the SSH key required by build machines into your openstack configuration (use the "Access & Security" tab and use "Import key") and that you call it `{{site.builduser}}`.
+Before you can continue to create an agent, make also sure you import the SSH key required by build machines into your openstack configuration (use the "Access & Security" tab and use "Import key") and that you call it `{{site.builduser}}`.

 ## Creating a master
+{: #create-master}

 Creation of masters in CERN Foreman setup is described at
 <http://cern.ch/config/nodes/createnode.html>.
 The short recipe for build